yash-sharma1/docs-site/docs/guides/concepts/bc-staking.md

 ```

 4. we have a lower limit of the value of interchain transfer, at least the value can cover the transfer fee.
 Also, interchain transfer will only allow max 8 decimals for the amount.
 The tiny left part would be kept in the contract or put into the system reward pool.
-5. the reward: (totalfees \* commissionRate) would be distributed in proportion to the delegations, the left part would be sent to the validator fee address.
+5. the reward: (totalfees \* (1-commissionRate)) would be distributed in proportion to the delegations, the left part would be sent to the validator fee address.

 ### Error handling: